 3. The holes in the interposer body should be just slightly larger than the Fuzz Button diameter.

-ensuring the Fuzz Buttons remains in place during handling and assembly.
+Fuzz Buttons remains in place during handling and assembly.
+These numbers are just

 Test Sockets & Interposers with Fuzz Buttons & Hardhats